spion/ircee/README.md

   Notice that the mode command does not use a multi-word parameter and therefore we must add a null argument when calling irc.send

-* `irc.uses` - Register a module.
-Note that this doesn't actually load the module, only tells ircee what the module function is.

-* `irc.require` - Returns a named module.
-If the module is not loaded, it will be loaded and attached when required the first time.

-* `irc.on` etc - All eventemitter and duplex stream methods are available.
+* `irc.on` etc - All standard eventemitter and duplex stream methods are available.

 # Events